 Depending on the variety, snakes can live for decades and grow to lengths in excess of 5 feet.
-They require at least a 30-gallon tank, frequent checkups, and care by a veterinarian who specializes in reptiles.
+Be sure their tank provides more than enough room for the snake to stretch out fully, and that they are given frequent checkups and care by a veterinarian who specializes in reptiles.
 Fresh water and a spotless environment must be provided at all times.
 Most are carnivorous.
 They are susceptible to a variety of parasites as well as blister disease, respiratory and digestive disorders, and mouth rot.
 Strictly controlled daytime and nighttime temperatures and the careful application of pesticides are required in order to guard against mite infestations.

 Green iguanas are some of the most frequently abandoned companion animals, likely because people find out too late what is required to care for them.
 A properly cared-for iguana can live for more than 20 years and grow to be more than 6 feet long.
 The enclosure for a full-grown iguana should be at least 18 feet long, humidified, and maintained at a particular temperature with specific timetables for darkness and ultraviolet light.
 Common problems for captive iguanas are metabolic bone disease from calcium deficiency, mouth rot, respiratory disease, abscesses, and ulcers.
 Wild iguanas do not suffer from any of these illnesses.
 They’re also strict vegans, limited to a very specific range of greens and fruits.
 Costs for food, an enclosure, lighting, and vet bills can total hundreds of dollars per year.
 It takes about a year of daily interaction to socialize an iguana, and even then, sexually mature males will be very aggressive six months out of the year if they see their own reflections or if confronted with other iguanas.